 June is National Safety Month, and while it is the official start of the summer season it also includes the most dangerous driving days of the year.

-Our HDVI Fleet Services team has the facts and tips to help you keep your fleet safe on the road this month and support your drivers all year long.
+Here are some tips to help you keep your fleet safe on the road this month and support your drivers all year long.

 Focus on speeding

 Research shows that speed is a leading cause of accidents, and we know that drivers who observe the speed limit will naturally have fewer accidents.

 In 2020, speeding contributed to 29 percent of all traffic fatalities on America’s roads.
 In addition to the increased risks of injuries and accidents, speeding can also lead to tickets and violations, higher fuel use, and increased wear and tear on your fleet.